section-engineering-education/engineering-education/content/articles/how-to-implement-k-fold-cross-validation/index.md

 ### Prerequisites
 To follow along with this tutorial, you need to have:
 - The Wisconsin Breast Cancer data set.
-You can find it [here](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data)
+You can find it [here](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data).
-- Google Colaboratory or Jupyter Notebook
+- Google Colaboratory or Jupyter Notebook.

 ### Outline
 - [Introduction](#introduction)